 The Christian sacrament of baptism teaches us about our spiritual benefits in the covenant of grace, that are bestowed upon us because of the death and resurrection of our Lord Jesus Christ.
 These benefits include our being born again, being cleansed from sin, and being set upon a new life.
-Baptism also symbolises our entrance into the visible Church family on earth1.
+Baptism also symbolises our admission into the visible Church family on earth.1

 The Bible does not teach the error known as baptismal regeneration.
-No physical water ceremony can causes these changes in the soul.
-It was our spiritual baptism by the Holy Spirit that broke the power of our old nature and gave us our new nature (Mark 1:8; Acts 1:5; 2:38; 10:27; 1 Corinthians 12:13).
+No physical water ceremony can cause these changes in the soul.
+It was our spiritual baptism by the Holy Spirit that slew our old nature and gave us our new nature (Mark 1.8; Acts 1.5; 2.38; 10.27; 1 Corinthians 12.13).

 Let us learn what the apostle would have us to know about the effect of Christ’s death for us, applied by the Holy Spirit within us, from Romans chapter 6.

 “Know ye not, that so many of us as were baptized into Jesus Christ were baptized into his death?”
-(Romans 6:3).
+(Romans 6.3).
 Jesus was crucified at Calvary, also known as Golgotha, a hill outside the city walls of Jerusalem.
-All four Gospels record Christ’s crucifixion (Matthew 27; Mark 15; Luke 23; John 19).
-His sacrificial death for us has accomplished our redemption and reconciliation to God3.
+All four gospels record Christ’s crucifixion (Matthew 27; Mark 15; Luke 23; John 19).
+His sacrificial death for us has accomplished our redemption and reconciliation to God.

-In consequence, God effectively unites us with Christ in his death—so that what Christ accomplished in his death is applied to us (see John 3:5-6; 1 Corinthians 12:13; Titus 3:5-6; 1 Peter 3:20-21).
-This consequence has two parts: death (and burial), and resurrection.
+In consequence, God effectively unites us with Christ in his death—so that what Christ accomplished in his death is applied to us (see John 3.5-6; 1 Corinthians 12.13; Titus 3.5-6; 1 Peter 3.20-21).
+This consequence has two parts: first, death and burial; secondly, resurrection.

 See how appropriate the sacrament of baptism is as an analogy for teaching and commemorating Christ’s death and what it has accomplished for us: